falcosecurity/libs/test/vm/README.md

 Because of the increasing complexity of libs and general nature of kernel development there is a need for ad-hoc grid-search like compatibility tests between distro / kernel versions and compiler versions, such as clang/llvm (eBPF) or gcc (kmod) versions.
 This project serves as sanity check when introducing major driver changes or when new kernels are published.
 This [issue](https://github.com/falcosecurity/falco/issues/1761) is a great example highlighting several challenges.
 Sanity checks will remain useful when CORE becomes available in modern_bpf and are a good practice for general regression testing.

-The kernel grid is statically defined in [kernels.txt](kernels.txt).
+The kernel grid is statically defined in [kernels.jsonl](kernels.jsonl).
 Subsequently, eBPF and kernel module drivers are built for all relevant compiler versions for each kernel.

 Headless vagrant VMs on localhost are re-booted into each kernel and drivers for each compiler version are test run using the [scap-open](https://github.com/falcosecurity/libs/tree/master/userspace/libscap/examples/01-open) utility binary.
 Results are served as table depicting boolean values.
 A successful test run means that the driver works with this particular compiler version (e.g. in the eBPF case it means the eBPF probe loaded, passed the eBPF verifier and serves events up to userspace).